-A surplus of ripe cherry tomatoes in my tiny urban garden was the inspiration for this recipe.
-I’ve resorted to only growing cherry tomatoes as the squirrels in my neighbourhood are stealthy and hungry.
-Watching a full-sized tomato slowly ripen, only to have the squirrels harvest it just before I do, is simply too aggravating.
-At least with cherry tomatoes there are enough to share with the thieving rodents.
+A surplus of ripe cherry tomatoes in my tiny urban garden was the inspiration for this recipe, which my family has affectionately dubbed “winner winner chicken dinner”.
 The flavours in this dish are terrific and I love that you can quickly assemble it the night before, then pop it in the oven to roast away while you decompress (aka drink wine) as it cooks.
 Note that you can also use boneless thighs, if you can find them with the skin on.
 This dish is very family-friendly and individual plates can easily be jazzed up for more adventuresome palates by adding a few halved Kalamata olives at serving time and finishing with a squeeze of fresh lemon juice.

 - 6 – 8 bone-in, skin-on chicken thighs

 - 6 whole cloves garlic, peeled and halved if large

 - 2 cups (500 mL) cherry tomatoes, halved

 - 1 tablespoon (15 mL) olive oil